kjsenthil/kjsenthil/README.md

     cp ./packages/hybrid-frontend/.env.example ./packages/hybrid-frontend/.env.development

 ---

-## Development
+## Packages  / Modules
 To allow co-locating all of our code together, we are employing a mono-repo approach via [Yarn 2 workspaces](https://yarnpkg.com/features/workspaces).
 This allows us to configure each code base individually but retain a central location for running builds/packages and housing shared dependencies.

+To this end, there are numerous modules in this repository which all serve different purposes in the project.
+Below is a summary of each of the modules in this repository:
+1. **Function Apps** - Contains all source code, compilation and deployment for the [Azure Function Apps](https://docs.microsoft.com/en-gb/azure/azure-functions/functions-reference) that Digital Hybrid use.
+These are generally custom API backend which we use to support the running of the new Bestinvest website
+1. **React Components** - The module contains all the base react components that are used across the new Bestinvest website.
+In general, each of the components is unaware of the state of the website of the data which it is displaying, allowing the specialisation of these by consumers of the module.
+This module is shared with downstream teams to ensure a consistent look and feel across TSW websites
+1. **Hybrid Frontend** - In conjunction with react components, this module contains the composition of react components into the templates and pages that appear in the new Bestinvest website.
+Also housed in this module is the functional logic that populates the website, and the components which appear within it
+1. **Shared Config** - Houses some base configuration for `eslint` and `typescript` that are used by all other modules in the mono-repo
+1. **Testing** - Folder which contains the modules for automation tests such as API and UI tests
+1. **Utils** - Folder containing some shared utilities for other modules such as telemetry, tracking and unit test helpers.

+---

+## Development
+As above, [Yarn workspaces](https://yarnpkg.com/features/workspaces) is employed in our repository.
+Below are some useful commands and details that you will find useful when developing with the Digital Hybrid mono-repo

 :warning: All `yarn` commands should be run at the root of the repository